ankitects/anki-manual/src/deck-options.md

 first), or at the start (allowing more time to review forgotten ones).

 ### Review Sort Order
+Controls how review cards are sorted while reviewing.
+The options are:

-The default order prioritizes cards that have been waiting longer, which works well when you are up to date, or when you only have a small backlog.
+- Due date, then random: The default option prioritizes cards that have been waiting longer, and it's the recomended option when you are up to date, or when you only have a small backlog.
 If you have taken an extended break or have fallen behind in your reviews, you may want to consider changing the sort order temporarily.
-Sorting by ascending intervals will ensure cards with shorter delays are shown first, and by descending intervals will allow you to work through the easier material first.
+- Due date, then deck.
+This also prioritizes cards that have been waiting longer, and then will show reviews for each subdeck in turn.

-Choosing the _Deck, then due date_ option will ensure reviews are shown for each subdeck in turn.
+- Deck, then due date: This option will ensure reviews are shown for each subdeck in turn.
 This is generally not recommended, as having material appear consistently in the same order makes it easier to guess the answer based on context, and may lead to weaker memories.
+- Ascending intervals: This will ensure cards with shorter intervals are shown first.
+- Descending intervals: This will ensure cards with larger intervals are shown first.
+- Ascending ease: This will show most difficult cards first.
+- Descending ease: This will allow you to work through the easier material first.
+- Relative overdueness: Display those cards first, that are [most overdue in relation to their current interval](./filtered-decks.html#order).

+## Timer

+Anki monitors how long it takes you to answer each card, so that it can show you how long was spent studying each day.
+The time taken does not influence scheduling.

+The options are:
+- Maximum answer seconds: The default limit is 60 seconds.
+If you take longer than that, Anki assumes you have walked away from your computer or have been distracted, and limits the recorded time to 60 seconds, so that you don’t end up with inaccurate statistics.
+If you consistently take longer than 60 seconds to answer a card (from when question is shown until you press an answer button), you may want to either consider raising this limit, or ideally, making your cards simpler.
+- Show answer timer: In the review screen, show a timer that counts the number of seconds you're taking to review each card.

+## Burying

+Please see [this section](./studying.md#siblings-and-burying) for more information.

 ## Audio